Crymodes devastator and an identical species east of the Cascades

 Chemical control of this pest is seldom successful because most of the larvae occur too far below the soil surface to be reached by insecticides, even when irrigated.

-- lamda-cyhalothrin + chlorantraniliprole (Besiege) at 5.0 to 8.0 fl oz/acre.
-PHI 0 days for grazing and cut for forage, 7 days for straw and seed crop.
+- lambda-cyhalothrin/chlorantraniliprole (Besiege) at 5.0 to 8.0 fl oz/A. PHI 0 days for grazing and cut for forage, 7 days for straw and seed crop.
 REI 24 hr.
-Do not exceed a total of 27.0 fl oz of Besiege or 0.09 lb ai of lambda-cyhalothrin-containing products or 0.2 lb ai of chlorantraniliprole-containing products per acre per year.
+Do not exceed a total of 27.0 fl oz of Besiege or 0.09 lb ai of lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole per acre per year.